open-ug/conveyor/docs/docs/contributing/governance.md

 ## Code of Conduct

 [Code of Conduct](https://github.com/open-ug/conveyor/blob/main/CODE_OF_CONDUCT.md) violations by community members will be discussed and resolved by the maintainers privately.
-If a Maintainer is directly involved in the report, the Maintainers will instead designate two Maintainers to work with the CNCF Code of Conduct Committee in resolving it.